What is Oho?

 Oho ensures secure and auditable digital records of continuous verification are maintained indefinitely and can be used to demonstrate compliance to auditors and other external parties.

 Proactive risk management through real-time reports delivered to management and boards.

 Why do I need Oho?

-Organisations working with vulnerable people have a legal responsibility to meet their duty of care by ensuring the safety of every individual in their care.
+Organisations working with vulnerable people have legal responsibilities to ensure they protect the safety of every individual in their care.
 This legal responsibility cannot be delegated as the board and directors remain legally culpable.

 Are you certain that right now, you could prove with absolute confidence that all your volunteers and staff currently hold valid accreditations, where a license has not expired or been revoked due to a criminal charge that you were not notified of?

 Can you provide management with a report that proves this on a monthly basis?

 In 5 years’ time, could you provide the same proof that all your volunteers and staff had valid accreditations?